fxneiram/podlit_py/README.md

     ...
 }
 \```
-4. Line 1 should be the title in English followed by the author and chapter number, and line 2 should be the title in Spanish, followed by the author and chapter number.
-For example: 1: {"text": "Book Name by Author, Chapter Number", "language": "en"},
+3. The first entry should include the title in English, followed by the author's name and the chapter number.
+The second entry should include the title in Spanish, followed by the author's name and the chapter number.
+For example: 1: {"text": "Title in English by Fernando Savater, Chapter 4", "language": "en"},
-5. The text should be in prose, and each line will be a sentence.
-6. Respond exclusively with the JSON content in plain text without adding anything else.
+4. Each line in the output should be a complete sentence in prose form.
+5. Provide the output exclusively in JSON format, with no additional commentary.
+6. Ensure that the content is well-organized and correctly formatted.
-The total number of lines should be 50.
+7. The total number of lines in the output should be 50.
 ```
 ## How to use